skeeto/skeeto.github.com/_posts/2016-11-15-Compile-time-Data-Structures.markdown

    linker and run it out of memory with just some tens of thousands of strings.
 This would make for a decent linker stress test.

-This technique obviously doesn't scale well at all with trie data, but I've personally had much better luck with [other sorts of lookup tables][yavalath].
+This technique obviously doesn't scale well with trie data.
+You're better off baking in the flat string list and building the trie at run time — though you *could* compute the exact number of needed nodes at compile time and statically allocate them (in .bss).
+I've personally had much better luck with [other sorts of lookup tables][yavalath].
 It's a useful tool for the C programmer's toolbelt.

 [last]: /blog/2016/11/13/